zalmuflahi/ClassPass-clone/backend/README.md

 1. Make a change to the Model (example: add a new column/attribute)
 2. Run `flask db migrate` to create a migration for this change
 3. Run `flask db upgrade` to apply the change to the database
 4. Made a mistake?
-Run `flask db downgrade` to reverse it
+Run `flask db downgrade` to reverse it# Yessir